xnerad04/Project_2/README.md

 # Project - Servo motors
 Application of joy-stick and two servo motors.

 Our application consists of two servo motors and joy-stick.
 Joy-stick determines, which direction motors are rotating.
+When pushing to the left side in direction of x-axis, servo is rotating counter-clockwise, when pushing to the right, servo is rotating clockwise.
+By pushing the joy-stick button, you can change which of the two servo motors is controlled.

 ### Team members